 The History of Memmingen

 The town’s history dates back to Roman times, with an outpost on the River Iller, and in the 4th or 5th century, it was a settlement of the Alemanni; then, in the 7th century, the Franks lived there.
 Moreover, Memmingen is well-known as the place where the writing of the 12 Peasants’ Articles and the Federal Order took place; this was the first constitutional assembly in Germany.
-In 1945, Allied forces bombed the town causing several parts of the old town to be destroyed.
+In 1945, Allied forces bombed the town causing several parts of the old city to be destroyed.

 Where are the most important sights in Memmingen?